Toloka/docs/en/toloka-apps/concepts/view-progress.md

 Batch status | Description
 ------------ | -----------
 New | The processing of the batch items has not been started.
 Queued | The batch is ready for labeling but is currently queued because other batches with higher priority are being labeled.
+Labeling of these batches will automatically start once the labeling of the batches with higher priority finishes.
 Processing | Batch items are [being processed](#start-batch) by Tolokers.
 Completed | Labeling of all batch items is completed.
 Error | An error occurred during processing.